Alpha-particle formation and clustering in nuclei: Introduction

 \section{Introduction}

 The question of the formation of alpha-clusters in nuclei is an important issue for nuclear physics, as illustrated by the famous Hoyle state, or the study of the behavior of the nuclear fluid at low-density \cite{freer,beck,typ10,sch13,fre18,ebr20}.
+In principle, a sound indicator for alpha clusterization should be based on a four particles correlator measurement.
+However, such beyond mean-field calculations are expected to be heavy, especially in deformed nuclear states, where clusterization could occur.

 For a decade, the nucleonic localization function (NLF) has increasingly been used to tag the formation of alpha-particles \cite{rei11,zha16,sch17,naza2,ebr18,uma21,ren22}, such as in cluster states, or during the fission process.
 It is therefore important to understand its usefulness and limitations in details.
 Concomitantly, the use of Relativistic Mean Field (RMF) Energy Density Functional (EDF) approaches has been shown to pinpoint localized alpha structures in nuclei \cite{aru05,ebr12,ebr13,ebr14,ebr14a,zha15,zho16,mar18,mar19}.
 This is less the case with Skyrme EDF approaches, where localized alpha-particle structures do not appear in the density, unless strong constraints are considered, such as in the case of high-spin rotations \cite{ich11} or very large deformations \cite{rei11}.
 This difference in behavior between the RMF and Skyrme densities was related to the difference in the depth of the mean-field potential \cite{ebr12}.

 However, some questions remain: are the RMF density and the NLF probing the same aspects of alpha-particle formation in nuclei ?
 Why do the alpha-particles indicated by NLF and RMF densities are not exactly located at the same position ?
 Why is the NLF extending very far outside the nucleus, typically a few times its radius ?
 How to explain that similar NLFs are found when using different EDF such as the Skyrme and the RMF one, but different densities are obtained (the RMF showing more alpha-particle formation than the Skyrme one) ?
 Is the NLF well designed to study clustering in nuclei ?
 An especially relevant case to study is the alpha emission process, which was recently described using relativistic EDF approaches \cite{mer20,mer21}.
 The investigation of both densities and NLF during the formation of the alpha-particle, just before its emission, shall enlighten their respective roles, and provide interesting information on the question of the alpha-preformation process in nuclei, before their radioactive decay.